Scholarship Policies at ISU

-- Accepting Scholarships--
+- Accepting Scholarships:

 - Full-time Enrollment Requirement--Most scholarships at ISU require that a student carry a full-time credit load.
 That is defined as registering for, and successfully completing, a minimum of 12 credits each semester (24 credits per academic year) for undergraduates and 9 credits each semester (18 credits per academic year) for graduate students.
 Please note that audit courses will not count toward meeting minimum credit requirements.
 You must be registered at the full-time credit level at the time of disbursement and as of the 10th day (the last day to add/drop full semester courses) each semester.
 Note: Students participating in a Consortium Agreement are required to be enrolled in at least 9 ISU credits (while still maintaining a minimum of 12 credits each semester) to be eligible.